amernz/iRestore/README.md

 	-u,		--update       Just update don't wipe user data.
 	-r,		--restore      Wipe everything from Nand and put new firmware on it.
 	-a,		--bootargs     Specify your own iBoot boot args.
 	-p,		--pwn 	       Pwn the device and remove signature checks.
-	-s,		--ramdisk      Just boot ssh ramdisk.
+This is required so first just hit this opt (or -c) -s,		--ramdisk      Just boot ssh ramdisk.
 THIS WILL NOT DOWNGRADE THE DEVICE!!
   ```